Moo64c/moo64c.github.io/_posts/2025-03-11-Getting-Used-to-Macs-Developer-Edition.md

 Whatever you choose (hopefully not Chrome) - make sure to have [uBlock Origin](https://ublockorigin.com) has an extension for proper sanity.
 Youtube enthusiasts might love [SponsorBlock](https://sponsor.ajay.app) (pro tip: "skip all non-music segments" in the settings makes all the difference).
 And a [password manager](https://bitwarden.com/download/) since nobody should remember more than two or three passwords in their lives (With Bitwarden -`cmd+shift+l` for auto-fill).

 ## What About an IDE?
 What about Docker?
-Like browsers, modern (and sane) IDEs no longer tie themselves to one operating system.
+Like browsers, modern IDEs no longer tie themselves to one operating system.
 Choose what you are familiar with, and keep looking for better options when they come around.
 I have been working on **VSCode** with a whole lot of extensions for years - and from time to time try my luck with a bit of [Lazy](https://github.com/folke/lazy.nvim) [Neovim](https://neovim.io) (which takes a bit time to learn).

 As for containers, docker-desktop, Rancher or Podman will work just the same as on Linux.
-Remember M-series Macs use a different architecture (ARM/AARCH) so you might need to add `platform: linux/x86_64` to your services in the relevant compose files to make some containers work.
+Pro-tip: M-series Macs use a different architecture (ARM/AARCH), for some containers you might need to add `platform: linux/x86_64` to the compose file or docker command.

-Hope this was helpful - and good luck!
+Looking for more things with Mac?
+Have a question?
+Drop a comment below!